Galata Tower

-The Galata Tower (Galata Kulesi), officially the Galata Kulesi Museum (Galata Kulesi Müzesi), is an old Genoese tower in the Galata part of the Beyoğlu district of Istanbul, Turkey.
-Built as a watchtower at the highest point of the (lost) Walls of Galata, the tower is now an exhibition space and museum, and a symbol of Beyoğlu and Istanbul.
+The Galata Tower (Galata Kulesi), officially the Galata Tower Museum (Galata Kulesi Müzesi), is a medieval Genoese tower in the Galata part of the Beyoğlu district of Istanbul, Turkey.
+Built as a watchtower at the highest point of the mostly demolished Walls of Galata, the tower is now an exhibition space and museum, and a symbol of Beyoğlu and Istanbul.

 History

 During the Byzantine period the Emperor Justinian had a tower erected in what was to become Galata.
-This tower was destroyed during the Fourth Crusade in 1204.
+This tower was destroyed by the Crusaders during the Sack of Constantinople in 1204.

 In 1267 a Genoese colony was established in the Galata part of Constantinople.
 It was surrounded by walls and the Galata Tower was first built at their highest point as the Christea Turris (Tower of Christ) in Romanesque style in 1348 during an expansion of the colony.
 At the time the Galata Tower, at 219.5 ft, was the tallest building in the city.